crumeike/Coding-Problems/README.md

 # Coding-Problems

-This repo houses solutions to a number of coding problems.
+This repository houses solutions to a number of coding problems.